A walking safari in Zambia's North Luangwa National Park

 The beauty of a walking safari in North Luangwa is that you experience the bush as an almost invisible observer.
 This is not a Big Five ‘box-ticking’ safari.
 It’s an intimate, personal experience.
 It’s a time of total isolation, in one of the last significant wildlife areas on the continent.
 With few roads and only a handful of people inside the park, you’re highly unlikely to see any humans aside from your guide, camp staff and fellow guests.

 Although it was declared a game reserve in 1938, the North Park, as it’s commonly known, was accessible only by the game department for more than 30 years.
 In 1972 it became a national park.
-In the early ’80s, one company was granted a concession to run walking safaris.
+In the early ’80s, one company was granted a concession to operate walking safaris.
 For several years, they were the only safari operators in the park.

 In 1986, scientists Mark and Delia Owens of ‘Cry of the Kalahari’ fame, set up a research station in the park.
 Through their influence, and as a way of curbing poaching, authorities allowed a handful of other operators to conduct walking safaris.